 ensure that coordination between ICANN org and the ICANN Foundation is smooth and professional (note, this also applies to other aspects of the distribution of the allocation proceeds).

-ensure that there is coordination between the ICANN Org Financial Audit and Foundation Financial Audit.
+ensure that there is coordination between the ICANN org Financial Audit and ICANN Foundation Financial Audit.
 This will be particularly important during the first few years of operation.
-The two entities may want to consider working with two different teams within the same auditing firm to allow for coordination while ensuring professional independence, although this is not required as long as the audits are conducted separately and independently from each other.
+The two entities may want to consider working with two different teams within the same auditing firm to allow for a professional degree of coordination while ensuring professional independence, although this is not required as long as the audits are conducted separately and independently from each other.

 establish from the beginning an internal controls mechanism for the ICANN Foundation.

-provide the ICANN Foundation with a healthy degree of independence to ensure that it can be successful.

 Please see responses to charter questions 2 and 9 for additional details and recommendations about specific measures to address ICANN’s legal and fiduciary constraints, as well as operational objectives.